big boobs kissing touching figure big tited hot office bregette porns

 “[The 1951 Moton Student Strike] marked the start of the modern civil rights movement . . . [and] forever changed the landscape of American education.” – Don Baker, The Washington Post Magazine

-Farmville, Virginia’s former R.R.
-Moton High School, now the Moton Museum and a National Historic Landmark, is the student birthplace of America’s Civil Rights Movement.
+Farmville Virginia’s former Robert Russa Moton High School, now a National Historic Landmark and museum, is the birthplace of America’s student-led civil rights revolution.

-Led by 16-year-old Barbara Johns, the 1951 Moton Student Strike produced 75 percent of the plaintiffs in Brown v.
+Dreamed of by 16-year-old Barbara Johns, the 1951 Moton Student Strike produced three-fourths of the plaintiffs in Brown v.
 Board of Education (1954), the landmark Supreme Court decision desegregating U.S. schools.

 “If . . . you are looking for the handful of places where this nation’s civil rights revolution began, check out the old Moton High School in Farmville, Va.” – The Toledo Blade

 Mission & Vision